 The 3 quotes were reviewed.
 The committee would want the successful applicant to include 3 minor reviews of the plans initially drawn up as part of their package.
 The committee would also want the successful applicant to meet with the committee to get the committees ideas before the draft designs are created.
 We can then present the first set of designs to the estate for their views.
-The final design will be used for the public consultation after it has been through the SBC pre-application planning process.
+The final design will be used for the 28-day public consultation after it has been through the SBC pre-application planning process.

 The committee felt the quote from Stanhope Wilkinson Architects at a cost of £9000 most closely met their needs.
-Matt- as this is a large amount can you confirm I am accurate!

 A proposal was made to approve the SWA quote subject to the Clerk contacting them to ask whether 3 minor reviews of the plans could be included in the quote.
 If it could be then SWA would be the architect chosen to draw up the plans.
 The proposal was seconded and all Cllrs were in favour.